inno-devops-labs/S25-core-course-labs/app_python/CI.md

 ### Secure your pipeline

-- I have taken extra care to make sure that all of the keys are secure.
+- I have taken extra care to make sure that all the keys are secure.

 And more practices were acknowledged, from [this article](https://www.jetbrains.com/teamcity/ci-cd-guide/ci-cd-best-practices/) and others.